5 from 1 vote

 How to Make Cranberry Pecan Muffins

 • Step One: In a large bowl, stir together flour, baking powder, baking soda, and sugar.
 In a second bowl, beat together eggs, milk, and butter.
-Combine the dry ingredients with the wet ingredients, then mix in the cranberries and pecans.
+Combine the dry and wet ingredients, then mix the cranberries and pecans.

 These cranberry muffins are the perfect on-the-go breakfast or snack, but you can never go wrong with a platter of muffins for your next sit-down brunch.
 Here are more breakfast recipes you can serve alongside these muffins: